ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 6. Write a method that deletes the middle node in a singly linked list
  - Delete_Middle_Node.cs

-7. Reverse a linked list using iteration
+7. Write a method to reverse a singly linked list using iteration
  - Reverse.cs

+8. Write a method to print a singly list backwards using recursion

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.